WordPress Manager For WHMCS

 In this section you can directly alter the records from the wp-config.php file.
 This file is located in the root of your WordPress file directory and contains your website's configuration details such as database connection information.
 You are allowed to edit or delete already existing config records as well as create new ones.
 Important: Be particularly careful when editing these config records!
 You can find more information about editing the 'wp-config.php' file here. |

-When creating a new config record, enter its proper name, value and choose one of the three available types ( 'Constant', 'Variable' or 'All' ). |
+When creating a new config record, enter its proper name, and value and choose one of the two available types ('Constant' or 'Variable'). |

 Users

 Enter this section to manage existing users and create new ones.
-You are allowed to perform following actions on a single user:
+You are allowed to perform the following actions on a single user:

 ![]() |